top of page

 Q: Is kurban obligatory for all Muslims?

-A: In the Hanafi tradition, the one Türkiye follows, yes, it is obligatory (vacip) for adult Muslims who meet the wealth threshold.
+A: In the Hanafi tradition, which Türkiye follows, yes, it is obligatory (vacip) for adult Muslims who meet the wealth threshold.
 In the Shafi'i, Maliki, and Hanbali traditions, it is a strongly recommended practice (sünnet-i müekkede), followed but not binding.
 Some contemporary scholars argue it applies only to pilgrims on the Hajj.

 Q: Can someone else cut the animal on your behalf?

-A: Yes.
-Islamic jurisprudence accepts vekâlet.
+A: Yes, Islamic jurisprudence accepts vekâlet.
 The Türkiye Diyanet Vakfı, Kızılay, and many NGOs organize this every year, both inside Türkiye and abroad.

 Q: Why do some people have the sacrifice done abroad?